Dark and luminous mass components of Omega Centauri with stellar kinematics

 It is worth noting that while the \gaia\ and HST data both offer us information about motions in the plane of the sky, they cover vastly different spatial scales.
-Due to crowding at the center of globular clusters, the reach of the \gaia\ data is limited, with its most centrally resolved star being at $\sim 10$ parsecs from the center of the cluster.
+Due to the stellar crowding at the center of globular clusters, \gaia\ does not reliably provide high quality astrometric measurements in those regimes.
+As such, for the case of ~\wcen, after applying the astrometric quality cuts recommended in \citet{Fabricius2021}, the innermost remaining star is located roughly 3.6 arcminutes from the center or about 5.5 parsecs.
 On the other hand, HST is able to resolve individual stars within $\sim 0.05$ parsecs of the center.
 As one final note, we assume a distance of 5.24 kpc for all datasets to match the distance assumed in~\citet{2019MNRAS.482.5138B} along with the corresponding center (($\alpha$, $\delta$) (J2000) = ($201.696838^\circ$,$-47.479584^\circ$)) for our tangential velocity calculations.